-I’ve learned the basis of my “craft” at the GFK-Institute.
+I’ve learned the basis of my counseling craft at the GFK-Institute.
 “GFK” is the abbreviation for the integration of the following three approaches:

 Focusing according to Eugene Gendlin.
-Mindfulness and body awareness as a resource.
+Mindfulness and recourse to body awareness as a resource.

-Körpertherapie: Body psychotherapy according to Wilhelm Reich.
+Körpertherapie, which means Body therapy according to Wilhelm Reich.
 Involvement of the body on different levels.

-Core values of my counseling are empathic listening, acceptance and presence in the moment.
-These stem from the person-centered approach.
-In this approach, the relationship between the counsellor and the person seeking counseling is central.
-In this approach, the counsellor has an accompanying role rather than an expert role.
+Basic values of my counseling are empathic listening, acceptance and presence in the moment.
+These come from the person-centered approach.
+This approach focuses on the relationship between the person giving the advice and the person seeking advice.
+In this approach, the counseling person has an accompanying role rather than an expert role.

-For me the body is a natural part of a person and I therefore include it in my counseling.
+The body is for me a natural part of a person and I therefore include it.
 This can be through perception exercises, through certain movements, through physical expression or through touch.
-We discuss together what feels right at the moment.
-This is especially important to me because each person has a different approach to the body and I want to be respectful of that.
+What is right at the moment, we discuss together in the session.
+This is especially important because each person has a different approach to the body and it is extremely important to me to respect the respective boundaries.

-In addition to my training, I have studied various other approaches, whether in self-awareness or through intellectual exploration.
-Elements of these also are part of my work.
+In addition to my training, I’m familiar with various other approaches, whether through experience or intellectual exploration.
+Elements of these also flow into my work.
 However, I do not claim to have learned the respective approaches or methods in depth:

-- feminist, anti-discrimination and pleasure-oriented approaches (Sara Ahmed, Silvia Federici, bell hooks, Mai-Anh Boger, adrienne maree brown, …)
+- critical of discrimination, feminist and pleasure-oriented approaches (Sara Ahmed, Silvia Federici, bell hooks, Mai-Anh Boger, adrienne maree brown, …)

 - the work around gender and therapy by Alex Iantaffi

-- Deliberate Practice and Feedback Informed Therapy (Scott Miller and Tony Rousmaniere) as methods to improve m counseling skills.
+- Deliberate Practice and Feedback Informed Therapy (Scott Miller and Tony Rousmaniere) as methods I look to in order to improve my counseling skills.
 In this context, I also learn a lot from the podcast Very Bad Therapy.

 - Focusing-oriented Art Therapy according to Laury Rappaport